LucasDelfino92/morrowindsharp/addendum.md

 > PROTIP: Click on the list icon on the upper left corner of this document to see the index for this guide.

-# DISCLAIMER
+# PREAMBLE

+## Disclaimer

-The guide presented here is an extension to the [**Main**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md) Morrowind# guide.
+The guide presented here is an extension to the [**Main**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md) Morrowind Sharp guide.
 It includes optional mods that are not present in **Main** for the sake of streamlining.
 Feel free to follow this guide in parallel to the main document, or, if you wish, follow it after finishing the main document.

-# MORROWIND# ADDENDUM
+# MORROWIND SHARP ADDENDUM

 ## PATCHES